Weekly Design Recap 26-27

-I paid for an audio-guided visit of la Sagrada Familia and I found out lots of stuff, but basically, Gaudí was out of his mind and went several miles ahead to create a basilica inspired in nature; once you step in is as if you were inside a forest.
+I paid for an audio-guided visit to la Sagrada Familia and I found out lots of stuff, but basically, Gaudí was out of his mind and went several miles ahead to create a basilica inspired by nature; once you step in as if you were inside a forest.
 The columns resemble trees that branch out towards the sky, the ceiling makes for a stony canopy that lets the light in and the stained glass is a perfect rainbow gradient from East to West.
 A thorough read of its Wikipedia entry is a good starting point if you want to know more.

 Things I’m listening to

 The German language may seem impenetrable for most people —including myself— but the repercussions of the German economy affect us all.
 As a neighbour to the strongest European nation, I have a strange fascination with it, which made me appreciate the latest Freakonomics’ podcast episode even more.